Yachats, Oregon: Parks and recreation

 The Yachats area is home to a rich variety of plant and animal life.
 Its natural history affords the study of marine, montane, and riparian ecological communities and their complex interactions.
 The following natural attractions are dedicated to the protection, study, and exposition of the plants and wildlife of the central Oregon coast.

-The Siuslaw National Forest borders Yachats on the east and consists of over 630000 acre (about 5/8 the area of the state of Rhode Island) extending from Coos Bay in the south to Tillamook in the north.
+The Siuslaw National Forest borders Yachats on the east and consists of over 630000 acre (about five-eighths the area of the state of Rhode Island) extending from Coos Bay in the south to Tillamook in the north.
 The forest has numerous hiking trails, including those through the virgin stands of Sitka spruce, western hemlock, and Douglas fir in the Cummins Creek and Rock Creek Wilderness areas a few miles south of Yachats.
 Another network of hiking trails north of Yachats leads to summits such as those of Cannibal Mountain and Burnt Timber Mountain.

 The Siuslaw National Forest features Cape Perpetua, located about 2 mi south of Yachats.
 Named by Captain James Cook on March 7, 1778, this promontory rises to 803 ft above sea level, making it the highest point on the Oregon coast.
 Its West Shelter observation point is a popular site for watching migrating gray whales.
 At the foot of the cape, the power of the waves has carved a rugged inlet called the Devil's Churn.
 Around on the north slope of the cape, the privately owned and operated Cleft of the Rock Lighthouse is visible from the U.S. 101 Highway.